 4. Do Your Research Ahead of Time

 Do your research and be practical about it.
-Aside from researching general destination tips and hotel information, I also make sure to research cab rates.
-What’s the rate between the airport to downtown for example.
+Research on general destination tips, luxury chauffeur service fee and hotel information.
 New country, to currency; you want to make sure you are familiar with the rate and what the usual cost is.
 Touching down in a new country can be overwhelming.

 5. Know the Local Conversion Rate